-Module HCIN - Introduction to the Healthcare Profession
+HCIN - Introduction to the Healthcare Profession

 This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
 Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, OSHA and HIV/AIDS.
 Additional topics covered include professional codes of ethics, medical insurance and billing, keyboarding, computer applications, basic mathematical skill, and critical professionalism skill are also taught.
 Students will have the opportunity to learn program-specific topics throughout the course.
-CPR certificate is also included in the course (for some schools, First Aid certificates are also included).
+CPR Certification is also included in the course (for some schools, First Aid certificates are also included).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None Lecture Hours: 40 Lab Hours: 40 Other Hours: 0

-Module PHTDB-A - History and Ethics of Pharmacy
+PHTDB-A - History and Ethics of Pharmacy

 Included in this module is an overview and historical development of pharmacy.
 Subjects covered include a history and changing roles of pharmacists and pharmacy technicians.
 This module covers the Law and Ethics of Pharmacy, which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
 The module will also cover best practices for high quality customer service, teamwork, and overall professionalism.

 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Other Hours: 0
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module PHTDB-B - Pharmacology
+PHTDB-B - Pharmacology